-The UNC Center for Maternal and Infant Health is proud to be the home of the Cefalo Bowes Young Researcher Award, established by Dr. and Mrs. Watson Bowes and Dr. and Mrs. Robert Cefalo in the year 2000.
+The UNC Collaborative for Maternal and Infant Health is proud to be the home of the Bowes Cefalo Young Researcher Award, established by Dr. and Mrs. Watson Bowes and Dr. and Mrs. Robert Cefalo in the year 2000.
 This award provides start-up resources to study issues associated with maternal and infant morbidity and mortality.
-Requests for proposals are issued in April/May each year.
-Residents and faculty in the UNC OB/GYN Department are eligible to apply.
+Junior faculty members, fellows, or residents in the UNC OB/GYN Department are eligible to apply.
 Grant awards generally range from $3,000-$5,000.

-This project has funded 28 researchers including Jenna Beckham, Jessica McPherson, Dawn Kopp, Sarah Dotters-Katz, Marcela Smid, Matt Zerden, Elizabeth Stringer, Samantha Wiegand, Neeta Vora, Elizabeth Geller-Robinson, Ursula Balthazar, Kacey Eichelberger, Elizabeth Dinkins Johnson, Rachel Peragallo Urrutia and Jennifer Hong.
+This project has funded many researchers, including Alexandria C. Kraus, Brianna Frame, Abby Schultz, Shilpa Darivemula, Jill Hagey, E. Nicole Teal, Asha Talati, Divya Mallampati, Anne West Honart, Jasmine Johnson, Alan Rosenbaum, Nerlyne Desravines, Andrea Knittel, Kartik Venkatesh, Ashley Battarbee, Angelica Glover, Kimberly Fryer, Laura Carlson, Nurain Fuseini, Jenna Beckham, Jessica McPherson, Matt Grace, Dawn Kopp, Sarah Dotters-Katz, Marcela Smid, Matt Zerden, Elizabeth Stringer, Samantha Wiegand, Neeta Vora, Elizabeth Geller-Robinson, Ursula Balthazar, Kacey Eichelberger, Elizabeth Dinkins Johnson, Rachel Peragallo Urrutia, and Jennifer Hong.
 Projects have included clinical trials, health services research, technology assessment, and basic science.